iae aa eia

 My fourth digital camera and first I fell in love completely.

 My fifth digital camera.
 Beautiful love story.
 Bought a wideangle adapter lens for it.
 The camera died in salt water.
-I got depressed for a while.
+It was quite frustrating.

 - Aiptek DV3100 My second digital camera.
 It already recorded video, but only at about 15 fps.